 “For centuries, and in some cases millennia, healers have used natural foods to promote health, well-being, and balance in our daily lives.
 D Chi Kitchens has recreated an all-natural tonic based on the healthy properties found in these well- known ingredients.
 We use only the highest-quality ingredients to ensure a pure and effective tonic that can be used daily or as a booster when your body is under stress from colds, allergies, or simply the stresses of daily life”

 I (Jeff) swear by my neti pot.
 There are many times throughout the year where I just use it preventatively each morning.
 But when my allergies are under attack, it’s not uncommon for me to use it twice a day.

-There are some fancy battery powered ones, but for me I like the simplicity of the basic Ceramic Neti Pot.
+There are some fancy battery powered ones, but for me, I like the simplicity of the basic Ceramic Neti Pot.

 If you aren’t familiar with nettie pots, you pour warm water into your nettie combined with Sea Salt and mix.
-The you turn your head sideways over a sink and gently pour into the top nostril.
+You turn your head sideways over a sink and gently pour into the top nostril.
 The water and salt solution goes through your sinuses and back out the other nostril providing instant sinus relief!

 Personally I boil my water first to ensure it’s pure and then let it cool enough to go through my passages.
 But you could also buy distilled water too.
 I would personally not just use tap water due to possible bacterial concerns and the delicate nature of the sinus passages.

 9. Local Honey

 Instead of sugar or damaging artificial sweeteners, you can increase your intake of locally produced honey.

 This is rich in pollen in local honey comes from your surrounding air.
 Thus it acts as a natural vaccine; building up your resilience to the specific allergens in your area.

 Not sure where to find local honey?
 Your local Whole Foods Market, health food stores or farmers markets should have lots of options.